 So, there you have it, home vacuum sealers for food in a nutshell!

-Obviously this isn’t a definitive list – there are dozens more models in different sizes with a mixture of feature and price tags, so go have a good rummage around and remember, with these you don’t need to go big to get the job done.
-The link will take you to a selection.
+Obviously, this isn’t a definitive list – there are dozens of more models in different sizes with a mixture of feature and price tags, so go have a good rummage around and remember, with these you don’t need to go big to get the job done.

 If you have any questions, drop a comment below and I’ll get back to you within a day, often faster.